Daniel Sulmasy

 Daniel Sulmasy is an American medical ethicist.
 He has been Director of the Kennedy Institute of Ethics since January 2021 and also serves on the faculty of the Pellegrino Center for Clinical Bioethics.
-He is the inaugural Andre Hellegers Professor of Biomedical Ethics, with co-appointments in the Departments of Philosophy and Medicine at Georgetown.
+He is the inaugural André Hellegers Professor of Biomedical Ethics, with co-appointments in the Departments of Philosophy and Medicine at Georgetown.

 Biography

 Sulmasy holds a Ph.D from Georgetown University and an M.D from Cornell University, and he completed his residency, chief residency, and post-doctoral fellowship in General Internal Medicine at the Johns Hopkins Hospital.

 Career

 His research interests encompass both theoretical and empirical investigations of the ethics of end-of-life decision-making, ethics education, and spirituality in medicine.
 He has done extensive work on the role of intention in medical action, especially as it relates to the rule of double effect and the distinction between killing and allowing to die.
 He is also interested in the philosophy of medicine and the logic of diagnostic and therapeutic reasoning.
 His work in spirituality is focused primarily on the spiritual dimensions of the practice of medicine.
 His empirical studies have explored topics such as decision-making by surrogates on behalf of patients who are nearing death, and informed consent for biomedical research.
+He continues to practice medicine part-time as a member of the University faculty practice.

-He continued to practice medicine part-time as a member of the University faculty practice.
 He has previously held faculty positions at the University of Chicago and New York Medical College.
 He has served on numerous governmental advisory committees, and served on the Presidential Commission for the Study of Bioethical Issues from 2010-2017.
 He has also been a member of the Program Committee of the Greenwall Foundation Faculty Scholars Program in Bioethics.

 He holds emeritus status at the University of Chicago, where he was Kilbride-Clinton Professor of Medicine and Ethics in the Department of Medicine and Divinity School, Associate Director of the MacLean Center for Clinical Medical Ethics in the Department of Medicine, and Director of the Program on Medicine and Religion.